 Transfer students ready to register for 300-level courses must submit a portfolio for review.

-Students who are eligible for advancement will be notified by the Herron Student Services Office.
+Students are responsible for tracking their own progress and eligibility for advancement.
+Assistance is available through the Herron Student Services Office.
 Review dates and guidelines will be determined according to the individual degree programs.

 Academic Policies and Regulations

 Attendance